This Symposium lies in the past!

 If you would like to be informed about the next IMPS ahead of time, please send an email with your contact details to email@example.com.

-For the 25th time, one of the major annual European conferences in paper technology, the IMPS 2016 — INTERNATIONAL MUNICH PAPER SYMPOSIUM is going to take place in the modern Sheraton Munich Arabellapark Conference Center from 09-11 March 2016.
-The Symposium focuses on technical presentations related to paper and board manufacturing and will be offered in the German and English language through a superb simultaneous translation.
+For the 25th time, one of the major annual European conferences in paper technology, the IMPS 2016 -- INTERNATIONAL MUNICH PAPER SYMPOSIUM took place in the modern Sheraton Munich Arabellapark Conference Center from 09-11 March 2016.
+The Symposium focuses on technical presentations related to paper and board manufacturing and is offered in the German and English language through a superb simultaneous translation.
 In addition to the presentations, the IMPS also features an exhibition and a cultural programme.

-The theme of the meeting is “Progress in Board and Paper Technology”, and while many of the papers are going to be presented by board mills and paper mills, it will be clear that papermaking equipment and innovations designed to improve the performance of paper, board and printing machines, play a very important role.
+The theme of the meeting was “Progress in Board and Paper Technology”, and while many of the papers were presented by board mills and paper mills, it was clear that papermaking equipment and innovations designed to improve the performance of paper, board and printing machines, played a very important role.

-Most presentations will deal with first time reports and take an analytical, rather than a commercial approach.
-The speakers will share their experiences with relatively new systems, and will also take a look at some future developments.
+Most presentations dealt with first time reports and took an analytical, rather than a commercial approach.
+The speakers shared their experiences with relatively new systems, and also took a look at some future developments.

 The IMPS has been held annually for more than two decades and is always focused on current topics related to the paper manufacturing and paper supplying industry.
 In contrast to many very large conferences, the IMPS will host not more than about 400 participants in a first class atmosphere.
 It is intended to provide an international platform for people working in the field of board, paper and printing technology.